Peptidoglycan recognition protein 3: Peptidoglycan binding

 PGLYRP3 binds peptidoglycan, a polymer of β(1-4)-linked N-acetylglucosamine (GlcNAc) and N-acetylmuramic acid (MurNAc) cross-linked by short peptides, the main component of bacterial cell wall.
-The smallest peptidoglycan fragment that binds to human PGLYRP3 is MurNAc-tripeptide (MurNAc-L-Ala-D-isoGln-L-Lys), which binds with low affinity (Kd = 4.5 x 10^{−4} M), whereas a larger fragment, MurNAc-pentapeptide (MurNAc-L-Ala-γ-D-Gln-L-Lys-D-Ala-D-Ala), binds with higher affinity (Kd = 6 x 10^{-6 } M).
+The smallest peptidoglycan fragment that binds to human PGLYRP3 is MurNAc-tripeptide (MurNAc-L-Ala-D-isoGln-L-Lys), which binds with low affinity (Kd = 4.5 × 10^{−4} M), whereas a larger fragment, MurNAc-pentapeptide (MurNAc-L-Ala-γ-D-Gln-L-Lys-D-Ala-D-Ala), binds with higher affinity (Kd = 6 × 10^{−6 } M).
 Human PGLYRP3, in contrast to PGLYRP1, does not bind meso-diaminopimelic acid (m-DAP) containing fragment (MurNAc-L-Ala-γ-D-Gln-DAP-D-Ala-D-Ala). m-DAP is present in the third position of peptidoglycan peptide in Gram-negative bacteria and Gram-positive bacilli, whereas L-lysine is in this position in peptidoglycan peptide in Gram-positive cocci.
 Thus, PGLYRP3 C-terminal PGRP domain has a preference for binding peptidoglycan fragments from Gram-positive cocci.
 Binding of MurNAc-pentapeptide induces structural rearrangements in the binding site that are essential for entry of the ligand and locks the ligand in the binding cleft.
 The fine specificity of the PGLYRP3 N-terminal PGRP domain is not known.